eirikba/ebakup/README.md

 Similarly, every item added to the content store has its checksum (also currently sha-256) stored.
 Thus undetectable corruptions to the content of files are also extremely unlikely.

+So what happens when things do get corrupt?
+If ebakup's support for multiple copies of backups have been used, hopefully there should be at least one copy somewhere that is not corrupt.
+Which can then be used to replace the corrupt copies.
+(Though currently there's no UI for doing that.
+I need to add that too.)